 na anyam kaamate citte saa vij~neyaa pati vrataa ||

-‘She who devotes herself to her own man, but not to any other man, with her heart, word and deed, she alone is the jewel in world… though enticed by others with riches or intimidated with forcefulness, or tempted with richly clothing [and others womanly fancies, but one on discarding them all] attends her own man… she who does not wish other man even in her heart of hearts, she alone is a husband-devote…’
+‘She who devotes herself to her own man, but not to any other man, with her heart, word, and deed, she alone is the jewel in the world… though enticed by others with riches or intimidated with forcefulness, or tempted with rich clothing [and others womanly fancies, but one on discarding them all] attends her own man… she who does not wish another man even in her heart of hearts, she alone is a husband-devote…’

-As such, there are no extraordinary talents or traits that make an ideal woman as a husband-devote, except her abidance to the sacredness of marriage as an institution.
-The domestic quarrelling, bickering, nagging… all these persists in every home, but making a mountain of that anthill, will eventually lead to the collapse of that institution of marriage.
-No doubt, Seetha is a nagging, quarrelling, and sermonizing, tongue-lashing woman but if it comes to her husband, she is undone without him, though he lost his empire, roaming in forests, eating trash etc., and yet she does not depart from her pledge to the institution of marriage.
+As such, there are no extraordinary talents or traits that make an ideal woman a husband-devote, except her abidance to the sacredness of marriage as an institution.
+The domestic quarreling, bickering, nagging… all these persist in every home, but making a mountain of that anthill, will eventually lead to the collapse of that institution of marriage.
+No doubt, Seetha is a nagging, quarreling, and sermonizing, tongue-lashing woman but if it comes to her husband, she is undone without him, though he lost his empire, roaming in forests, eating trash etc., and yet she does not depart from her pledge to the institution of marriage.

 Devi Sita was a Tapasvini, sages in those days didn’t even curse in order to preserve their austerities.
-Inner spritual powers were given more importance those days than outer physical qualities or bravery in war, that’s the reason even Brahminhood or sagehood was consiered even more superior than Kshatriyahood, with that being the case, if we think logically, Sita was much more stronger than Rama.
-Period (No offence to Sri Rama, LOL we call him Siya Var Ramchandra, not the other way, Sita is never called Rama patni.
+Inner spiritual powers were given more importance those days than outer physical qualities or bravery in war, that’s the reason even Brahminhood or sagehood was considered even more superior than Kshatriyahood, with that being the case, if we think logically, Sita was much stronger than Rama.
+Period (No offense to Sri Rama, LOL we call him Siya Var Ramchandra, not the other way, Sita is never called Rama patni.

 If at all she was weak, she wouldn’t have come back home to Ayodhya totally unscathed, without a single scratch on her body even after staying so many days around the barbaric demon Ravana.

 In Sundara Kanda, she threatened Ravana that she can reduce him into ashes in one second through the power of her penance but she choose to preserve her austerities as Ravana was destined to be killed by a Raghuvanshi King.
-Still we have intellectuals in 21st century who think she was a helpless woman who had to be rescued by her husband.
-I pity at their ignorance.
+Still, we have intellectuals in the 21st century who think she was a helpless woman who had to be rescued by her husband.
+I pity their ignorance.
 These foolish pseudo-feminists know nothing except saying “All men are trash”, “All husbands are same”, they ridicule Rama day and night and portray Sita as a “Bechari”.These idiots don’t even know the meaning of austerities, forget about doing them.
 I have seen people portraying Ravana as a gentleman for not abusing Devi Sita.
 Sages in those times didn’t even curse, Ma Sita herself while discussing with Rama said that sages have superpowers acquired by their penances.
-Same manner Sita Ma was a true Tapasvini who had self-protecting spritual powers with which she protected not only herself but also saved Hanuman Ji from fire.
-These morons while ridiculing Rama for apparently burning his wife forget that while the whole Lanka was on fire, nothing happened to Ma Sita.
-But these people are true hypocrites that they deride Rama on the basis of an epic which records that the heroine indeed had superpowers which were possessed only by Rishis, Siddhas or sages that time.
-But still Sita was weak LOL
+In the same manner, Sita Ma was a true Tapasvini who had self-protecting spiritual powers with which she protected not only herself but also saved Hanuman Ji from fire.
+These morons while ridiculing Rama for apparently burning his wife forget that while the whole of Lanka was on fire, nothing happened to Ma Sita.
+But these people are true hypocrites that deride Rama on the basis of an epic that records that the heroine indeed had superpowers that were possessed only by Rishis, Siddhas, or sages at that time.
+But still, Sita was weak LOL

 (This is clearly mentioned by Maharishi Valmiki in Ramayana).